 Prior to its completion, the guideline is circulated to specific interest groups for their consideration, after which any resulting comments are discussed and the guideline edited and specified, if necessary.

-In support of the guideline’s implementation, summaries, patient versions, Powerpoint slide series and online courses (selectively) are drafted.
+In support of the guideline’s implementation, summaries, patient versions, and Powerpoint slide series (selectively) are drafted.

 Completed guidelines and updates are communicated as appropriate.